Anything Anything with Rich Russo

-Anything Anything with Rich Russo is a weekly two-hour freeform radio program that airs on Sunday nights at 9 PM in the New York City market.
-The program's weekly playlists range from deep tracks of known artists, punk, non album b-sides, bubblegum pop, TV themes, jazz, blues, country, novelty and unsigned local artists.
-Dramarama’s "Anything, Anything (I'll Give You)" is the theme song and the Live at the China Club version begins 99% of the shows (occasionally an acoustic or piano version is played).
+Anything Anything with Rich Russo is a weekly two-hour freeform radio program that airs on Sunday nights at 9 pm in the New York City market.
+The program's weekly playlists range from deep tracks of known artists, punk, non-album b-sides, bubblegum pop, TV themes, jazz, blues, country, novelty and unsigned local artists.
+Dramarama's "Anything, Anything (I'll Give You)" is the theme song and the Live at the China Club version begins 99% of the shows (occasionally an acoustic or piano version is played).
 The show has world premiered tracks by Bruce Springsteen, Green Day, and Tegan and Sara. fun.'s "We Are Young" had its first airing in October 2011 on Anything Anything with Rich Russo.
 The show has also had numerous guests including Andrew WK, Joan Jett, Mike Ness, Brandon Flowers, Jim James of My Morning Jacket, The Buried Life, Darryl "DMC" McDaniels, Girl in a Coma, Little Steven Van Zandt, Alejandro Escovedo, Steel Train, The Bangles, Urge Overkill, The Smithereens, Jesse Malin, Paul Collins, Garland Jeffreys, Lucero and Prima Donna.

-Broadcast History
+Broadcast history

-The show began on November 9, 2008 on WRXP-FM.
-Upon their sale and format switch in July 2011, the show began airing on WXPK-FM on September 25, 2011.
-On October 2, 2011 the show also began airing on WDHA-FM.
-On April 21, 2013, the show began airing on 820 AM The Gamut (WWFD) in Frederick, Maryland, WTOP 103.5 HD-3 in Washington, DC and 107.7 HD-3 WWWT-FM in Manassas, VA.
-On October 6, 2013, the show also began airing on WRAT in the Monmouth-Ocean NJ radio market.
-On March 16, 2014, the show also began airing on WLZX in the Springfield MA radio market.
-On September 6, 2015, the show began airing on WWSK in the Nassau-Suffolk Radio market.
+The show began on November 9, 2008, on WRXP.
+Upon their sale and format switch in July 2011, the show moved to WXPK-FM on September 25, 2011.

-Stations currently airing Anything Anything include WXPK, WDHA, WRAT, WWSK, WMGM-FM, WMRQ-FM, WLZX-FM, WAQY, WMOS, WTKW, KTRX and WTOP-FM HD3.

 Russo also hosts and curates The Jersey Guy Does Jersey on Sirius/XM's Little Steven's Underground Garage and also the Midnight Malfeasance on the same channel.